The Short Story: Why I Do This

 I guess I had to go to that place to get to this place.

 I certainly learned a few things along the way.

-See, I’m a geek and geeks love learning about new technologies.
+I’m a geek and geeks love learning about new technologies.

-And I found some other technologies outside the medical system.
+I found some other technologies outside the medical system.
 Technologies for personal change.
 Technologies of uncommon power.

-Because every geek is a thief.
+And I stole all of them, because every geek is a thief.

 I steal with my eyes and ears.

-And I am my own medical experiment.
+I am my own medical experiment.